 Hi!
 I’m Mandy Jenkins.
-I am the Director of News for Storyful – a 24/7 social news agency that finds, verifies and distributes eyewitness journalism to newsrooms and brands around the world.
+I am the Head of News for Storyful – a 24/7 social news agency that finds, verifies and distributes eyewitness journalism to newsrooms and brands around the world.
 My job is to manage our far-flung 24/7 news team, work closely with our newsroom clients and cultivate our relationships with Storyful’s partnerships with platforms such as Google, Facebook and YouTube.

 I’ve been working in online news my entire career so far, so you’ll see no rueful reminiscing about ink-stained fingers here.